 “We have been try to potty train our deaf dog and as soon as he comes back in the house he pees everywhere!
 Even when we leave him outside for 30 minutes in our fenced back yard he still comes in and pees.
 What can I do to stop this?”

-Never ever use potty pads!
+Never ever use potty pads (unless you have a toy or miniature breed who can’t hold it very long).
 Why?
 Because you are teaching your new puppy it is okay to go potty inside the house.

-Also a puppy/dog who is in full potty training mode should not be allowed free reign of the house.
+Also, a puppy/dog who is in full potty training mode should not be allowed free reign of the house.
 The dog need to be in the same room you are in.
 Purchase an X-pen you can use to block off hallways that lead to other parts of your home.
 You will need an X-pen when you start your crate training and it is probably my number one vice when bringing in a new deaf puppy (because my older dogs need a break from the puppy).
-We use an Xpen to section off the kitchen so the pup has room to run but I can work in the kitchen and keep an eye on him.
+We use an X-pen to section off the kitchen so the pup has room to run but I can work in the kitchen and keep an eye on him.
+If you discover your puppy is not getting the potty training down and is having a lot of accidents in the house please consult with your vet to make sure your deaf puppy does not have a urinary tract infection (UTI).
+It is also very important to have a really good urine neutralizer to clean up accidents. (we use Nature’s Miracle Stain & Odor Remover) The one time I had a puppy mill survivor dog who was a senior, I used a belly band on him.
+I still took him out often but if he refused to potty he had to wear the belly band and if he went potty every time we went out, then as a reward he got a break from the belly band.

 An X-pen as seen above will be your greatest tool not only for potty training, crate training but also to give the other dogs in your home a break from a little “land shark” of a puppy jumping and biting them all the time.

-Here is what Chris and I did with our three deaf dogs Bud, Nitro and Bowie to potty train them.
-First, we took our deaf dogs out attached to a leash at least once an hour or until they were 100% potty trained (or we took them out as often as we could).
+Here is what Chris and I did with our five deaf dogs Bud, Nitro, Bowie, Cornell and Axl Blu to potty train them.
+First, we took our deaf dogs out attached to a leash at least every 30 – 45 minutes (in the daytime) or so until they were 100% potty trained (or we took them out as often as we could).
+When in doubt take them out!
+At night time I take my puppies out at 2:00 am for a potty break until they can make it all night which at around 4-5 months they can start making it all night without a potty break.
 Next we did some research on the proper way to crate train dogs.
 Be sure to read our articles on our DDR Training Blog about Crate Training.
 Crate training is crucial for deaf dogs because many of the deaf dogs are Pit Bull mixes, boxers, Aussie Shepherds, Border Collies and Jack Russel Terriers.

 Having an X-pen around the crate makes crate training so much easier.
 See why in our Crate Training blog post.